FieryIceStickie/amqcsldb-py/docs/source/intro.rst

 Introduction
 ============

-Welcome to the documentation for **AMQCSLdb.py**!
+Welcome to the documentation for **AMQCSLdb-py**!

 This guide will walk you through what the project does, why it exists, and how you can use it.

-What is AMQCSLdb.py?
+What is AMQCSLdb-py?
 --------------------

 AMQCSLdb (Anime Music Quiz Custom Song List database) is a Python API wrapper